 Old Town Farmers' Market has become one of the best weekend attractions in Puerto Vallarta, locals and expats enjoy purchasing and sampling fresh local produce.
 The Market is a producer-only market, which means all vendors must make, bake or grow the products they sell here, no Walmart or Soriana here.
 Phew!

 You'll find a great selection of organic vegetables, exotic fruits, chocolates, coffees, cheese, ice cream and local meats, handmade tortillas, cookies, pies and more.
 Local artisans sell their jewelry, soaps, paintings, pottery and more.

 You can also eat lunch and enjoy local foods, enjoy some aguas frescas or fresh pressed juices, baked goods, tamales, burritos and much more.

-Old Farmer's Market is wheelchair accessible, pet friendly, you can park under Lazaro Cárdenas park.
-Live music adds the the vibe at the market.
+Old Farmer's Market is wheelchair accessible, pet-friendly, you can park under Lazaro Cárdenas park.
+Live music adds the vibe at the market.